 Experiencing Langfossen from its base

-The other way we saw the falls was from near its base.
+The other (and more obvious) way we saw the falls was from near its base.

-There was a large well-signed car park and we spent some time trying to appreciate the size of the falls from up close.
+There was a large well-signed car park where we spent some time trying to appreciate the size of the falls from up close.

-I recalled it was even spraying the road (or at least the bridge spanning its watercourse), which kind of gave our rental car a bit of a car wash.
+I recalled it was even spraying the road (or at least the bridge spanning its watercourse), which kind of gave our rental car a bit of a car wash on our first visit back in June 2005.

-The waterfall was unregulated and was allowed to flow wildly.
-This was definitely apparent during our visit in June 2005.
+Langfoss was unregulated and was allowed to flow wildly.
+This was definitely apparent during our first visit in June 2005.

-However, I had read a sign near its base saying that there were plans to develop hydroelectric schemes that would impact the behavior of the falls.
+However, on that first visit, I had read a sign near its base saying that there were plans to develop hydroelectric schemes that would impact the behavior of the falls.

 I guess it shouldn’t be surprising that this waterfall would be targeted for harnessing hydro power given its voluminous flow.